LancemDev/LostLink/README.md

-# Firebase Auth Demo App
+# LostLink

 ## Overview

-The Firebase Auth Demo App is a mobile application built using Jetpack Compose that allows users to report lost items and manage found items.
+LostLink is a mobile application built using Jetpack Compose that allows users to report lost items and manage found items.
 The app integrates with Firebase for authentication and Firestore for data storage, providing a seamless experience for users to track and manage lost and found items.

 ## Features